-As at September 30, 2023, the Company was involved in claims and proceedings that arise from time to time in the ordinary course of business, including actions with respect to contracts, construction liens, employment and environmental matters.
-Based on the information currently available to the Company, management believes that the resolution of these matters and any liability arising therefrom will not have a significant adverse effect on these consolidated financial statements.
+As at June 30, 2024, the Company was involved in claims and proceedings that arise from time to time in the ordinary course of business, including actions with respect to contracts, construction liens, employment and environmental matters.
+The Company assesses the likelihood of any potential liabilities, to the extent not provided for through insurance, using current information available including legal assessments and other information available, to determine the impact on the consolidated financial statements, Based on the information currently available to the Company, management believes that it is unlikely that any liability arising from claims or proceedings will have a significant effect on these consolidated financial statements.
 However, these matters are subject to inherent uncertainties and their outcome is difficult to predict; therefore, management's view of these matters may change in the future.